Penn-RAIL/checkSupport/README.md

 ## Usage

-Make sure the Ollama application is running before executing the scripts.
+Make sure the Ollama application is running before executing the commands.

 ### Suggest a Checklist